taosdata/TDengine/docs-en/14-reference/06-taosdump.md

   or:  taosdump [OPTION...] -i inpath
   or:  taosdump [OPTION...] -o outpath

-  -h, --host=HOST            Server host dumping data from.
+  -h, --host=HOST            Server host from which to dump data.
 Default is
                              localhost.
   -p, --password             User password to connect to server.
 Default is
                              taosdata.